 Research demonstrates the effectiveness of acupuncture alongside IVF as well as optimising natural fertility.

-Research did not just focus on trials with a limited number of acupuncture sessions.
-This review included studies where women had longer term acupuncture treatment.
+The research did not just focus on trials with a limited number of acupuncture sessions.
+This review included studies where women had a longer-term acupuncture treatment.

 It is clear there are discrepancies between various studies and research can appear conflicting.
 Reasons for this are that scientific studies into Acupuncture are often underfunded and need to be improved.
 There is also still no consensus regarding what constitutes a good placebo.